josetilos/nls_for_EPONs/README.md

 goal is to dimension PON scenarios where certain worse-case delay guarantees are provided.
 For instance, the 90th delay percentile represents the delay value experienced by the top-highest 10% delay.

+There is also a chaoticmodel file to generate LRD traffic following the chaotic map model, and multiple LRD traces of PON delays generated under LRD traffic.